 n9 Ruimtevaart – 12 t/m 14 november 2013

 This installation combines the cosmos with the collusion of atomic particles and in between the things that humans do.
-This last element takes form in my video diaries that I kept for two years.
+The last element takes form in my video diaries that I kept for two years.
 I put a little video screen in the drawing in which a hole was cut out.
 The screen showed a loop of an hour with scenes of 15 to 30 seconds.

 Consideranza